-The Shimano crankset makes way for the SRAM Descendant CNC Eagle DUB, offering increased stiffness and weight saving.
-NX Eagle components are used for the shifters, rear derailleur, and the 11-50T cassette, while the rear derailleur is SRAM GX Eagle.
+The Shimano crankset makes way for the SRAM Descendant 6K Eagle DUB, offering increased stiffness and weight saving.
+NX Eagle components are used for the shifters and the 11-50T cassette, while the rear derailleur is SRAM GX Eagle.

-Stopping power is still supplied by the outstanding Shimano MT501/BR520 brakes, although SRAM folks may have preferred the M30 Eagle to have been spec’d with something from their own Guide range?
+Stopping power is still supplied by the outstanding Shimano M6100 hydraulic brakes, although SRAM folks may have preferred the M30 Eagle to have been spec’d with something from their own Guide range?

-The remaining components remain the same as the M30, including the DT Swiss wheels, Orbea’s in house range, and the solid-performing Maxxis High Roller and Rekon tire’s, which appear on all the models throughout the range.
+The remaining components remain the same as the M30, including the Race Face AR wheels, Orbea’s in-house range, and the solid-performing Maxxis Dissector and Rekon tires, which appear on all the models throughout the range.

 As with the H30 and H30 Eagle, the SRAM and Shimano parts are in the same ballpark for reliability and durability.
 It comes down to the simple choice of which manufacturer you prefer.

 Looking at the spec, a hell of a lot!
-High-end Fox suspension front and rear, the shock is the DPX2 Factory Evol Kashima.
+High-end Fox suspension front and rear, the shock is the Fox Float DPS Factory Custom Tune Kashima.
 Kashima is (used exclusively by Fox in the bike industry) embedded into the surface of the shock or fork stanchions to increase the smoothness but also protecting from damage.

 Upfront the Fox 34 Float Factory Fit 4 Kashima fork provides smooth, supple performance over any terrain, however rough it gets.
 Race Face provides the stem and carbon bars, reducing weight but increasing comfort.
-The wheels are again DT Swiss, but you get the light, smooth and strong XM 1650’s.
+The wheels are again Race Face, but you get the light, smooth and strong Turbine-R30 TLR’s.

-The shifters, brakes, and rear derailleur are all Shimano XT, while the 11-51T cassette are all Shimano XT.
+The shifters, brakes, and rear derailleur are all Shimano XT, while the 11-51T cassette is Shimano CS-M7100.
 Giving the rider flawless, smooth gear changing and incredible stopping power, as well as durability and low weight.
 If the lowest weight possible is not your goal, but you’re still looking for a top of the range bike to fly up and hammer down on the roughest of trails, the Occam M10 could be the perfect one.